lovebarnowls/forensicamicro/static/Readme.txt

 This is a practice image for forensic questions on basic cryptography.
-All worked answers can be found in forensic9.txt

-The only authorized users (not that it matters) are:

-	ubuntu
-	pythygoras
+All question files are found in the following folder, with text files containing names like q1, q2 etc.
+/home/quadraticformula/Desktop/howtosolve

 Please open all forensics*.txt questions on the desktop and start working through them.